Who we are

 Deaf and hearing artists found it to be a rare opportunity to work together, as Deaf artists are normally regulated to disabled groups.
 Many participants felt that it was a truly diverse event where they weren’t the only ‘one of’ (e.g., trans, Deaf, etc.).
 Attendees were challenged to alternate ways of communicating and interpreting parts of the work, as sections were presented in different languages, without interpretation, including ASL.

 Where we are headed

 Both Countdown and Drift Seeds have impacted the direction of Red Dress Productions.
-In 2018, we created Inkling — a series of creative explorations that focus on intersectionality in the arts.
-The series speaks to where we are headed as an organization, which is focused on projects that centre disability within the context of collaborative artmaking.
+In 2018, we created Inkling — a series events on disability and equity within collaborative artmaking.

 In January and February 2019, 19 Deaf, disabled, hearing, and enabled artists participated in a series of workshops focused on inclusive art collaboration across abilities.
 The outcome of the incubator brought us to a much deeper understanding of what disabled artists need and experience.

 In April 2019, we produced a symposium that brought together 14 artists to explore intersectional and equitable approaches to centring disability in collaborative artmaking.

 The results of the Inkling series are unknown, and we are excited about its many possibilities and how it will shape the future and direction of what Red Dress is becoming.